Marginality from Leading Soft Gluons: Connection from Three-Point Function

 It is evident that we do not get any connections that mix opposite helicity operators.
-This is not surprising because the two-point function of same-helicity gluons vanishes.
-We will discuss this point in more detail in the next section.
+This is not surprising because the two-point function of same-helicity gluons vanishes but we will comment on the validity of this at the end of this section.
 Now that we have the connections and the metric components, we can write out the operator product expansion of the marginal operators without being concerned about ambiguities.
-This gives us the following putative OPEs of the marginal operators
+This gives us the following OPEs of marginal operators

 As we mentioned before, we have specifically chosen not to work in local coordinates where the connections vanish.
 If we had, all the distributional terms in the above OPEs would vanish.
 While that would be perfectly fine for understanding the OPEs of the marginal operators, the presence of the distributional terms above are important for extrapolating the operators appearing in the soft OPEs.
 Since the marginal operators are transformed soft gluons, in principle one can backtrack and deduce what soft operators we expect to find in their OPEs.
-Unsurprisingly what we find is that these terms are consistent with the OPEs that we already have of soft gluons because they say that $++\rightarrow +$ and $--\rightarrow -$.
+Unsurprisingly what we find is that these terms are consistent with the OPEs that we already have of soft gluons\footnote{We don't usually write down the OPEs of mixed helicity soft gluons since we usually care about one chiral sector of the soft algebra.} because they say that $++\rightarrow +$ and $--\rightarrow -$.